SumitKumar870/AutomationTestingProject/README.md

 # AutomationTestingProject
-This is ymy first automation project
+This is my first automation testing project